 If you've onboarded the team well and provided some stellar writing and use guidelines, and knowledge base articles, it should empower others to keep the knowledge base documentation going.

 However, try to have one sole manager of the knowledge base that ensures it's ticking over as usual and that people are using it correctly.
 This person is also responsible for reminding anyone that needs to update information.
 This responsibility is best with an office manager, an HR team member, or an internal communications assistant.

 It's a good idea to set reminders to review your knowledge base documents, or as and when company updates come about, to make sure they are communicated clearly within the knowledge base.

-Remember, a corporate knowledge base is there to enable your team to self-serve, eradicate support tickets, and grant easy access to essential information, workflows, processes, and more.
+Remember, a corporate knowledge base is there to enable your team to self-serve, eradicate support tickets, and grant easy access to essential information, workflows, processes, your OKR metrics, and more.
 You need to encourage your team, or your customers, to use the knowledge base as their go-to hub of information; you're creating new habits; it will take time, but the time it will save in the future is priceless.

 If you're looking for an internal knowledge base that's collaborative and user-friendly, you can check out Slite.
 It ticks the above boxes: is simple to use, integrates with your tools, and has a powerful AI search function.
 Try it out for free.